jparneodo/node-training/packages/training-21-complete-app/README.md

 TRAINING Add RBAC on `Car` resource using `koa-accesscontrol` module

+TRAINING Start `npm-check` command to see possible module upgrades

 ## Nestjs

 Nest is a framework for building efficient, scalable Node.js server-side applications.
 It uses progressive JavaScript, is built with and fully supports TypeScript.